Installing on RedHat, Fedora and CentOS

 Create a component which is the real object for translation - it points to the VCS repository, and selects which files to translate.
 See Component configuration for more details.

-The important fields here are: Component name, VCS repository address and mask for finding translatable files.
-Weblate supports a wide range of formats including gettext PO files, Android resource strings, iOS string properties, Java properties or Qt Linguist files, see Supported file formats for more details.
+The important fields here are: Component name, Source code repository, and File mask for finding translatable files.
+Weblate supports a wide range of formats including GNU gettext, Android string resources, Apple iOS strings, Java properties, Stringsdict format or Fluent format, see Supported file formats for more details.

 Once the above is completed (it can be lengthy process depending on the size of your VCS repository, and number of messages to translate), you can start translating.